hkeating27/Chat-Project/FileLogger/README.txt

 **Comments to Evaluators:**
-My work stands on its own.
+Our work stands on its own.

 **Assignment Specific Topics:**